 It was 6 am and I woke up freezing.
 Wrapped in my blanket head to toe, I braved the chilly air to sneak my head out and look around.
 We were sleeping on the floor.
 Under the neighboring blanket, Victor was awake and trembling as well.
 “It feels as if […]

-Read MoreIf I was a Country: China vs Japan
+Read MoreIf I Were a Country: China vs Japan

 Read MoreEating Our Way Through Vietnam